-COMPUTER SCIENCE - TEALS - During the 2014-15 school year, Carlmont (re-)introduced the new courses Introduction to Computer Science and AP Computer Science.
-We have joined with the TEALS program (Technology Education And Literacy in Schools) which helps us locate software engineers to co-teach these first period classes for two years.
+COMPUTER SCIENCE PROGRAM - During the 2015-16 school year, Carlmont continued offering the courses Introduction to Computer Science and AP Computer Science.
+We have partnered with the TEALS program (Technology Education And Literacy in Schools), which helps us locate software engineers to co-teach these first period classes for two years.
 The programs' sustainability comes from the engineers removing scaffolds such that by the third year, the teachers are able to teach the courses without them.
-Demand for these courses increased from three sections in 2014-2015 to five for 2015-2016.
+Demand for these courses increased from three sections in 2014-2015 to six for 2015-2016.
+In addition to these classes we are piloting a new class called Mobile Apps Development, which includes instruction for students to create applications on the android mobile device platform.

 ENGLISH LANGUAGE LEARNER PROGRAM - The ELL program provides support for EL students, including English Language Arts, English Language Development, LEP content classes in mathematics, science, and social studies, ELD support classes, and CAHSEE preparation classes.
-The English Learner Advisory Committee (ELAC) met monthly during the 2013-14 school year, but less frequently during 2014-2015.
+The English Learner Advisory Committee (ELAC) meets monthy.